 There are about 900 mountain gorillas living in the wild and these can be found in only three countries; Uganda, Rwanda and Congo.
 Uganda is proud to host nearly half of the population within Bwindi Forest and Mgahinga Forest.

-It is estimated that around 400 gorillas live within the Bwindi Impenetrable National Park .
+It is estimated that more than 450 gorillas live within the Bwindi Impenetrable National Park .
 Today there are ten gorillas families that have been habituated for gorilla tracking.
 Each family usually consists of about 10-15 members.

 Useful Tips & Travel Information

 To protect the mountain gorillas, there are strict rules and regulations that have been put in place to guide visitors during their gorilla trek.
 Here are the most important tips and guidelines.

 Observation of the mountain gorillas is strictly 1 hour.
 Upon finding the gorilla family you have an hour to spend with them, observing them and photographing them.

 It is advisable to stay quiet, move slowly and avoid sudden movements during your stay with the gorillas.

 When taking photos or shooting videos of the gorillas, don’t use flash.